qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - People hope that a "secret advanced weapon" can reverse the systematic disadvantage in war.
 This almost never happens in real world.
 - Hoping that a secret recipe or a secret techonology alone can succeed.
   - Coca Cola succeedes not just by the "secret recipe".
 The brading, global production system and logistic network are also important.
   - Modern technology are complex and have many dependencies.
 You cannot just simply copy "one key techonology" and get the same result.
-Even just imitating existing technology often requires a whole infrastructure, many talents and years of work.
+Even just imitating existing technology often requires a whole infrastructure, many talents and years of work. [^about_ai_race]

+[^about_ai_race]: It's a common view that AI capability can improve exponetially.
+And when AI is smart enough to keep improving itself, its intelligence will skyrocket into superintelligence, far above human.
+But it's highly possible that future AI will still be bottlenecked by energy production, compute power and interconnect bandwidth, which limits how fast AI can self-improve.
+There will probably be no dramatic "suddenly winning AI race forever".

 ### Binary thinking (false dichotomy)